Requirements management in RDO

 releasephase means that is published in the official CloudSIG repository.
 This phase is only available after a RDO version has been officially released not for the one currently under development.

-For example, the package included in cloud7-openstack-queens-release will published in the CloudSIG repo for queens.
+For example, the package included in cloud7-openstack-rocky-release will published in the CloudSIG repo for rocky.
 The CBS tags flow will be:

 - Runtime requirements: candidate -> testing -> release